marvinlix/karman/README.md

 Every contribution, no matter the size, moves us closer to a future where top-tier productivity tools are a right, not a privilege.

 **Ready to make a difference?** [Become a sponsor today](https://github.com/sponsors/surtecha) and help shape the future of productivity for everyone.

-## Community

-Join our [Discord server](https://discord.gg/AH7dAXfxkD) to connect with other users, provide feedback, and get support.

 ## License